National Verifier Recertification Process

 Subscribers that fail the data source check are required to complete the Recertification Form and have 60 days to recertify their continued eligibility.
 Failure to recertify during this time will result in automatic de-enrollment.

-- For recertification that begins on October 13, 2020 and later, subscribers that fail the current recertification check, but passed their previous automated eligibility check, will be required to provide proof of eligibility and complete the Recertification Form.
+- Subscribers that fail the current recertification check, but passed their previous automated eligibility check, will be required to provide proof of eligibility and complete the Recertification Form.

 A walkthrough of the recertification process can be found below: